Darryl Kubian: Thereminist

 Darryl has performed as theremin soloist with the Chicago Symphony Orchestra, the Oregon Symphony, the Philharmonia Orchestra of New York, and the New Jersey Symphony Orchestra.
-In September 2024, Darryl performed as featured thereminist with the Houston Ballet in a production of the Lera Auerbach's The Little Mermaid.
+In January 2026, Darryl performed as thereminist with the Nashville Symphony and Maestro Leonard Slatkin, in a performance of Miklós Rózsa’s Spellbound Concerto for Piano and Orchestra.
+(He performed the same work in October 2019, with the Indianapolis Chamber Orchestra.)
+In September 2024, Darryl was the featured thereminist with the Houston Ballet in a production of the Lera Auerbach's The Little Mermaid.
 In 2017, he performed as thereminist for the work in performances with the Kennedy Center Opera Orchestra and the Hamburg Ballet, and in 2023, with the Lyric Opera of Chicago and the Joffrey Ballet.
 In 2024, he performed the Martinu Fantasia for Theremin, Oboe, Piano and String Quartet at Carnegie Hall with the Met Orchestra Chamber Players of the Metropolitan Opera and as a guest artist with the Craftsbury Chamber Players and at the Aspen Music Festival and School.
 In previous years, he has also performed the work with the Concordia Chamber Players, and the Bronx Arts Ensemble.
 In November 2022, Darryl performed as thereminist in Lera Auerbach's orchestral work, Icarus, with the Oregon Symphony.
 In January 2019, Darryl performed with the Cincinnati Pops Orchestra in a program titled "Pops in Space".
 He is featured as theremin soloist on the 2019 Cincinnati Pops Orchestra album, VOYAGE.
-In October 2019, Darryl performed as thereminist in the Indianapolis Chamber Orchestra performance of film composer Miklós Rózsa's "Spellbound Concerto."
 In July 2015, Darryl was the featured theremin soloist for the Lincoln Center Festival's production of Danny Elfman's Music from the Films of Tim Burton.
 In the same month, Darryl performed as theremin soloist with the Chicago Symphony Orchestra at the Ravinia festival, again performing works by Danny Elfman.
 The Lincoln Center performances were filmed by Live from Lincoln Center and later broadcast on PBS stations beginning October 30, 2015.
 As theremin soloist with the NJ Symphony, Kubian has performed Bachianis Brasileires No. 5 by Villa-Lobos, the theme from Star Trek, and the Spellbound Suite by Miklos Rozsa.
 He has performed both solo and chamber works as part of the Parlance Chamber Concert Series, the Ridgewood Concert Band, and Manchester Music Festival.
 Darryl's performance of Two Songs Without Words for Theremin and Piano by Herbert Deutsch, is featured on Deutsch's CD release of his works, “From Moog to Mac.”